Injunctions/Emergency Protection Orders

-We cannot advise on criminal law cases and if you have been arrested or contacted by the Police, we recommend contacting your local Citizens Advice Bureau or find a criminal lawyer.
+We cannot advise on criminal law cases and if you have been arrested or contacted by the Police, but however, we can instruct a Criminal Barrister on your behalf or we recommend contacting your local Citizens Advice Bureau.

 The information on this page is for general guidance only and should not be treated as a definitive guide or be regarded as legal advice.
 If you need more details or information about the matters referred to on these web page please seek independent formal legal advice.
 This information was correct at the time of going to press in September 2020.